javacc/javacc/docs/faq.md

   * [](#question-8.3)
 - [**Acknowledgments**](#acknowledgments)

-3  The Token Manager
-    3.1  What is a token manager?
-    3.2  How do I read from a string instead of a file?
-    3.3  What if more than one regular expression matches a prefix of the remaining input?
-    3.4  What if the chosen regular expression matches more than one prefix?
-    3.5  What if no regular expression matches a prefix of the remaining input?
-    3.6  How do I make a character sequence match more than one token kind?
-    3.7  How do I match any character?
-    3.8  Should I use (~ [])+ to match an arbitrarily long sequence of characters?
-    3.9  How do I match exactly n repetitions of a regular expression?
-    3.10  What are TOKEN, SKIP, and SPECIAL_TOKEN?
-    3.11  What are lexical states?
-    3.12  Can the parser force a switch to a new lexical state?
-    3.13  Is there a way to make SwitchTo safer?
-    3.14  What is MORE?
-    3.15  Why do the example Java and C++ token managers report an error when the last line of a file is a single line comment?
-    3.16  What is a lexical action?
-    3.17  How do I tokenize nested comments?
-    3.18  What is a common token action?
-    3.19  How do I throw a ParseException instead of a TokenMgrError?
-    3.20  Why are line and column numbers not recorded?
-    3.21  How can I process Unicode?
-4  The Parser and Lookahead
-    4.1  Where should I draw the line between lexical analysis and parsing?
-    4.2  What is recursive descent parsing?
-    4.3  What is left-recursion and why can't I use it?
-    4.4  How do I match an empty sequence of tokens?
-    4.5  What is "lookahead"?
-    4.6  I get a message saying "Warning: Choice Conflict ... "; what should I do?
-    4.7  I added a LOOKAHEAD specification and the warning went away; does that mean I fixed the problem?
-    4.8  Are nested syntactic lookahead specifications evaluated during syntactic lookahead?
-    4.9  Are parameters passed during syntactic lookahead?
-    4.10  Are semantic actions executed during syntactic lookahead?
-    4.11  Is semantic lookahead evaluated during syntactic lookahead?
-    4.12  Can local variables (including parameters) be used in semantic lookahead?
-    4.13  How does JavaCC differ from standard LL(1) parsing?
-    4.14  How do I communicate from the parser to the token manager?
-    4.15  How do I communicate from the token manager to the parser?
-    4.16  What does it mean to put a regular expression within a BNF production?
-    4.17  When should regular expressions be put directly into a BNF production?
-    4.18  How do I parse a sequence without allowing duplications?
-    4.19  How do I deal with keywords that aren't reserved?
-    4.20  There's an error in the input, so why doesn't my parser throw a ParseException?
-5  Semantic Actions
-    5.1  I've written/found a parser, but it doesn't do anything?
-    5.2  How do I capture and traverse a sequence of tokens?
-    5.3  Why does my parser use so much space?
-6  JJTree and JTB
-    6.1  What are JJTree and JTB?
-    6.2  Where can I find JJTree?
-    6.3  Where can I find JTB?
-7  Applications of JavaCC
-    7.1  Where can I find a parser for x?
-    7.2  How do I parse arithmetic expressions?
-    7.3  I'm writing a programming language interpreter; how do I deal with loops?
-8  Comparing JavaCC with other tools
-    8.1  Since LL(1) ⊂ LALR(1), wouldn't a tool based on LALR parsing be better?
-    8.2  How does JavaCC compare with Lex and Flex?
-    8.3  How does JavaCC compare with other Yacc and Bison?
+### Where should I draw the line between lexical analysis and parsing?
+### What is recursive descent parsing?
+### How do I match an empty sequence of tokens?
+### What is "lookahead"?
+### I added a LOOKAHEAD specification and the warning went away, does that mean ### Are nested syntactic lookahead specifications evaluated during syntactic lookahead?
+### Are parameters passed during syntactic lookahead?
+### Are semantic actions executed during syntactic lookahead?
+### Is semantic lookahead evaluated during syntactic lookahead?
+### Can local variables (including parameters) be used in semantic lookahead?
+### How does JavaCC differ from standard LL(1) parsing?
+### How do I communicate from the parser to the token manager?
+### How do I communicate from the token manager to the parser?
+### What does it mean to put a regular expression within a BNF production?
+### When should regular expressions be put directly into a BNF production?
+### How do I parse a sequence without allowing duplications?
+### How do I deal with keywords that aren't reserved?
+### There's an error in the input, so why doesn't my parser throw a ParseException?

+## Semantic Actions

+### I've written a parser, but it doesn't do anything?
+### How do I capture and traverse a sequence of tokens?
+### Why does my parser use so much space?

+## JJTree and JTB

+### What are JJTree and JTB?
+### Where can I find JJTree?
+### Where can I find JTB?

+## Applications of JavaCC

+### Where can I find a parser for X?
+### How do I parse arithmetic expressions?
+### I'm writing a programming language interpreter, how do I deal with loops?

+## Comparing JavaCC with other tools
+### Since LL(1) ⊂ LALR(1), wouldn't a tool based on LALR parsing be better?
+### How does JavaCC compare with Lex and Flex?
+### How does JavaCC compare with other Yacc and Bison?

 ## General Information